Social Fraternities and Sororities—University Recognition

 voluntary-association student organizations that are registered as

-ASU student organizations and are members of one or more of the
+ASU student organizations, affiliated with an inter/national fraternity or sorority, and are members in good standing of one of the five governing councils.

-its social fraternity and sorority community, the following is a summary of minimum expectations of social fraternities/sororities.
+The following is a summary of minimum expectations of social fraternities/sororities to receive full recognition.
 These may be amended from time to time at the discretion of the university.

 - Each social fraternity and sorority must register each academic year

-- Social fraternity, sorority, and council executive officers must be registered as students at Arizona State University; must be in good academic and disciplinary standing with the university and their organization; and must belong to a social fraternity or sorority registered with and recognized by the university and with the Fraternity & Sorority Life Office.
+- Social fraternity, sorority, and council executive officers must be registered as students at Arizona State University; must be in good academic and disciplinary standing with the university and their organization; and must belong to a social fraternity/sorority registered with and recognized by the university and with the Office of Fraternity & Sorority Life.

 - Each social fraternity/sorority must comply with all applicable federal, state, and local laws in addition to the Student Code of Conduct and other rules adopted by the Arizona Board of Regents and the university.